peoplesj/df23-polling-app/README.md

 # Polling workshop template

-In this polling workshop template the folders and blank files have already been created.
+In this polling workshop template the folders and blank files have already been created and a few files are partially complete.

 **Guide Outline**: